 I am a settler living in the beautiful northern city of Sǫ̀mba K’è (Yellowknife, NT).
 This is Chief Drygeese Territory (Treaty 8), home to the Yellowknives Dene First Nation.

-I am employed as the Director of On the Land Programs at the NWT Recreation and Parks Association, a non-profit organization that works with communities across the NWT to promote healthy living through active recreation.
+I am employed as the Director of On the Land Programs at the NWT Recreation and Parks Association, a non-profit organization that works with communities across the NWT to promote healthy families and communities through.
 In my role, I support organizations and communities delivering land-based programs.

 I occasionally take on research and writing contracts.
 Please contact me if you have a project that could benefit from my knowledge or skills.